oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  * Objects from the released claims must be merged into existing objects from the SD-JWT.
  * If a key is present in both objects:
-   * If the value in the released claims is and object and the value in the SD-JWT claims is an object, the two objects MUST be merged recursively.
+   * If the value in the released claims is an object and the value in the SD-JWT claims is an object, the two objects MUST be merged recursively.
    * Else, the value in the released claims MUST be used.